 Founded in 1981 by James Wood, NLCC is one of Europe’s foremost vocal ensembles.
-It has given many world and British premières and continues to commission and promote new work.
+It has given many world and British premières and, under its current musical director, Matthew Hamilton, continues to commission and promote new work.

 ‘The […] singers can pull off just about anything, as their mesmerising British première of the German composer Karlheinz Stockhausen’s Litanei 97 revealed.’